CBICA/DeepMRSeg/README.md

 ## Supported Platforms
 These are the platforms we have tested.
 It may also work on other platforms.
--Windows 10 Enterprise x64
+- Windows 10 Enterprise x64

 ## Prerequisities
 - [Python 3](https://www.python.org/downloads/)
-- If you prefer conda, you may install it from [here] (https://www.anaconda.com/products/individual)
+- If you prefer conda, you may install it from [here](https://www.anaconda.com/products/individual)

 ## Installation Instructions

-### Direct installation at default location ( no environment )
+### Direct installation at default location
 ```
 git clone  https://github.com/CBICA/DeepMRSeg.git
 cd DeepMRSeg